Skip to content

 The first step in designing a Theory of Change is to define the problem that you are seeking to address and map its root causes and main consequences.
 This may involve conducting research, engaging with stakeholders, and gathering data to better understand the root causes of the problem.

-2. Define your impact goals and reverse engineer your solution
+2. Define impact goals and reverse engineer solutions.

 Once you have a clear understanding of the problem, you can define your goals and start mapping what your solution should be.
 You can then develop a logic model that outlines the inputs, activities, outputs, and outcomes of your initiative.
 This model should be based on evidence and should clearly articulate the connections between your activities and the outcomes you hope to achieve.